Friedrich Reck-Malleczewen: Arrest and death

 Reck noted in his journal, in October 1944, that the Nazi authorities were becoming suspicious of him.
-On 13 October, he was arrested and charged with the serious offence of "undermining the morale of the armed forces," which could be punished by death on the guillotine.
+On 13 October, he was arrested and charged under German military law with the serious offence of "undermining the morale of the armed forces," which could be punished by death on the guillotine.
 After some days in prison, he was released following the surprise intervention of an SS general.
 However, he was arrested again on 31 December and charged with "insulting the German currency."
 This appeared to be the result of a letter he had written to his publisher, in which he had complained that the inflation rate was eroding the value of his royalties.
 On 9 January 1945, he was transferred to the Dachau concentration camp, where accounts of his death differ; one source suggests that Reck was executed there 23 February, shot in the neck (Genickschuss), while the official death certificate recorded a death from typhus on February 16.

+Dutch writer Nico Rost later claimed that in April 1945, he encountered a man leaving the Dachau camp infirmary who claimed to be Reck, a report which cast the exact date and time of Reck's death into some debate.
+Rost later recanted this claim in his book Goethe in Dachau,.